 - One Piece: Brook doesn't need to eat since his devil fruit already keeps him alive (though he claims milk helps him regenerate).

-- In many incarnations of Superman, Supes and other Kryptonians don't need to eat (since they get all the energy they need from the sun), but often will out of habit or because they enjoy the taste.
+- In many continuities, Superman, Supergirl, Power Girl and other Kryptonians don't need to eat (since they get all the energy they need from the sun), but often will out of habit or because they enjoy the taste.

 - A particularly horrifying example comes from Empowered.
 Willy Pete, a fire elemental, has stated that he doesn't need to eat, but he still likes to.
 However, he burns so hot that almost anything he tries to eat turns to ashes when he tries.
 He gets around this by cannibalizing super beings, because their flesh is just cooked nicely by him.
 And that's not even getting what else he does to them...

-- In A.I.: Artificial Intelligence David, a robot child, enters into an eating competition with his human sibling which results in David becoming broken.
+- In A.I.: Artificial Intelligence David, a robot child, not only doesn't need to eat, but really shouldn't: he enters an eating competition with his human sibling which results in David getting broken.

 Damn 'em, they do eat, but they don't need to!
 That's the rare part!
 A month, you say, without food?
 Lud, Sir, you be modest! ...
 Devil take ye, those cursed things have been howling down there ever since Curwen was done for a hundred and fifty-seven years gone!

 - When Harry Potter visits Nearly Headless Nick's deathday party in Harry Potter and the Chamber of Secrets, there's a banquet of rotten food laid out for the ghosts.
 Harry figures they let the food rot so that the flavors are strong enough for the ghosts to actually taste.